What is Trans-Species Psychology?

 Normally a benign and mild-tempered animal, elephants who had been heavily victimized by poachers were shown to engage in more intra and inter-species violence.
 The elephants that had suffered much more significantly than others showed signs of extreme hypervigilance, and even a tendency to be less caring towards their offspring.

-All of the abnormal and negative psychological symptoms exhibited by victimized elephants led Bradshaw to draw a comparison between their mental state and similar psychosocial patterns of human beings who suffer from PTSD.
+All of the abnormal and negative psychological symptoms exhibited by victimized elephants is what led Bradshaw to draw a comparison between their mental state and similar psychosocial patterns of human beings who suffer from PTSD.

 One of Bradshaw’s more notable studies of PTSD-like symptoms in traumatized animals involved Jeannie, a chimpanzee that had been used for extensive biomedical testing with numerous controlled disease applications.
 Deprived of the social network that chimpanzees require to function normally, Jeannie developed habits of self-mutilation and an oscillating disposition between unresponsive trances and extreme aggression.